kuangxu/rinse-me-gently/AI_With_Python_PartB/Part_B_Instructions.md

 2. Make sure you're in the `AI_With_Python_PartB` folder.
 3. Type the following command and press **Enter**:
     ```bash
-    python run_model.py --model-path ./fine_tuned_washingmachine_data_model
+    python run_model.py --model-path ./fine_tuned_washingmachine_data_model --prompts-file data/shakespeare_prompts.json
     ```

 *Explanation: This loads the fine-tuned model we just created.
-Notice we're NOT using `--use-raw` anymore - we want to use our customized model!*
+Notice we're NOT using `--use-raw` anymore - we want to use our customized model!
+The `--prompts-file` flag specifies which test prompts to use (the same Shakespeare prompts we used in section 1.1).*

-4. The script will load the model and run the default test prompts (the same ones it used with the base model).
+4. The script will load the model and run the Shakespeare test prompts (the same ones it used with the base model in section 1.1).

 **What to observe:** Compare these responses to what you saw in section 1.1.
 The fine-tuned model should generate more relevant and coherent text, especially when the prompts relate to the training data.